 Secular stagnation is related to the concept of a liquidity trap.
 The idea that in certain circumstances low interest rates are insufficient to boost demand because of structural issues.

 An important debate is the extent to which this period of lower economic growth is due to temporary demand side factors – or whether this period of lower growth is due to underlying structural issues and is therefore likely to last for a considerable time.

 Primarily secular stagnation refers to lower rates of economic growth.
 In the past 50 years, we can see a downward trend in rates of economic growth in major economic blocks.

 The linear trend line shows the statistical average trend rate of growth.
 In particular, the Eurozone has struggled to recover from the recession of 2008/09.

 Japan has seen the biggest drop in rates of economic growth – from the boom years of the 1960s, 70s and 80s, the economy has struggled with very low rates of growth since the mid 1990s.

 The downward trend is smallest for the US economy.
-The US economic recovery, post 2008, has been stronger than many other developed economies.
-But, still there is strong indication of lower long-run trend of growth in US.
+The US economic recovery, post-2008, has been stronger than many other developed economies.
+But, still, there is a strong indication of a lower long-run trend of growth in the US.